andrewkchan/SoundFoundry/README.md

 1. `cd client`
 2. `npm install`
-3. `npm start` to start a development server at localhost:8080. `npm run build` to build a production module at client/public/js/main.js.
+3. `npm start` to start a development server at localhost:8080. `npm run build` to build a production module at client/public/js/main.js (requires a linux dev environment).

 ## Credits